danwing/metadata/draft-rw-flow-metadata.md

 The host chooses a video streaming bit rate at or below the signaled rate.

-The host may also choose to signal the received uplink bitrate to the remote peer.
+The host may also choose to signal the received bitrate to the remote peer.
 The remote peer will adapt its transmission behavior to comply with the received bitrate.

 ### Encoding